1992 Indianapolis 500: Bump Day – Sunday May 17

 The final day of qualifying saw heavy track action.
 Several cars went out early on to qualify, but only Kenji Momota and Dominic Dobson finished their runs.
 At 2:45 p.m., in his third and final attempt, Tom Sneva put his car safely in the field at 219.737 mph.
 At that point, the field was filled, with Jimmy Vasser (218.268 mph) on the bubble.

 At 3:50 p.m., Gordon Johncock bumped Vasser, which put Kenji Momota on the bubble.
 Vasser turned right around and re-qualified in a back-up car.
 Vasser's speed of 222.313 mph established him as the fastest rookie qualifier.
 The move put Scott Goodyear (219.054 mph) on the bubble.

 In the final hour, after showing promise during practice, Didier Theys' third and final qualifying attempt ended with a blown engine.
-Likewise Tony Bettenhausen could not get up to speed and waved off.
+Likewise, Tony Bettenhausen could not get up to speed, and waved off.
 With six minutes left until the 6 o'clock gun, Ted Prappas took to the track.
 He bumped Scott Goodyear out by 0.089 seconds.
 Johnny Rutherford made one last futile attempt to qualify, but was too slow to bump his way in.

 Carburetion Day – Thursday May 21

 The final practice session saw Mario Andretti (226.409 mph) as the fastest car of the day.
 Ford Cosworth XB teams swept the top four spots.
 Pole-sitter Roberto Guerrero was fifth fastest, and Bobby Rahal was the fastest of the Chevrolet powered machines.
 Al Unser Jr. practiced a disappointing 25th speed rank.
 There were eight cautions during the two-hour session, but none for accidents.

-Rahal-Hogan Racing with driver Bobby Rahal and chief mechanic Jim Prescott won the Miller Pit Stop contest.

 During the week leading up to the race, Walker Racing announced that Scott Goodyear would replace Mike Groff in the team's qualified car.
 Goodyear, the team's primary driver, was bumped on the final day of time trials.
 The switch required the #15 car to be moved to the rear of the field, and Goodyear would start 33rd on race day.